• Skip to primary navigation

 viii.
 PureKitchen uses Purebond Plywood for the boxes.
 They made a door style with plywood and solid wood (not MDF).
 They offer MDF made with MDI glues instead of formaldehyde.
 The paint is Sherwin Williams Chem Aqua Plus.
 The glue is a PVA type (which is good).

 ix.
-NorthPoint Cabinets.
-This RTA line has a solid wood and plywood option.
+NorthPoint Cabinets line is RTA and has a solid wood and plywood option.
 Drawers are made of solid wood + plywood, and the boxes, shelves, and even back panels are made of plywood.
 The stained doors are solid wood with a veneered plywood center panel.
 The painted doors are all HDF.
 The finishes are 100% water-based and UV cured, so there won’t be any offgassing there.

 4. Fully Custom-Made Cabinets